 Psychology is the study of human mental processes and behavior.
 It's a social science that has many subfields, like social psychology, forensic psychology and evolutionary psychology.
 This article explores psychology subfields and career options, such as clinical psychology and school psychology.
-Schools offering Psychology degrees can also be found in these popular choices.

 The Study of Psychology

 The term 'psychology' comes from Greek, and it means 'study of the mind.'
 According to the American Psychological Association, psychology is the study of the interactions between our environment and our thoughts.
 Psychologists conduct research in areas like these:

 - Social behavior